flexiondotorg/MKV-to-MP4/README.txt

  - AAC 5.1 channel mapping when using 'faac' is still not correct.
  - Add option to answer "Yes" to all prompts, useful for scripting.
+ - Better use of FIFOs could reduce file I/O.

 Source Code

 You can checkout the current branch from my Bazaar repository.
 This is a